MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 The third perk of the course is the Mentoring program,where as Mohamed Radwan, transfers his knowledge, specially when it comes to soft-skills and how to handle conflicts in workplaces.
 Mohamed also influenced me by showing me how to develop myself and that has saved me alot of time and effort.

-Finally i would like to say to those who are system admins or have no programming background, do not be hesitant, because Mohamed Radwan Literary starts with you from the grounds up!
+Finally I would like to say to those who are system admins or have no programming background, do not be hesitant, because Mohamed Radwan Literary starts with you from the grounds up!

-Lastly, i would like to thank Mohamed Radwan and all my colleague.
+Lastly, I would like to thank Mohamed Radwan and all of my colleague.

 Reviewer's Video (Arabic)